Rockstar Developer University resources background

 The job market for web developers remains strong.
 The Bureau of Labor Statistics projects 16% job growth for web development roles through 2032.
 Entry-level web developer: $55,000 to $85,000.
 Mid-level: $85,000 to $130,000.
 Senior: $130,000 to $200,000.
 Full-stack developer: $90,000 to $180,000.
 Frontend developer: $80,000 to $160,000.
 Backend developer: $90,000 to $170,000.

-The web developers who earn the most are the ones companies come looking for.
-Learn how to become that developer.
+The web developers who earn the most stop chasing job listings.
+They get known, so the best jobs, raises, and offers come to them instead.
+The free 5-day course shows you how to become that developer.

 7. Is Web Dev Dead in 2026?